mkultr44/VT-AMP/README.md

 RX | Amplifier in receive mode
 TX | Amplifier in transmit mode
 MCU | Microcontroller is operational
-BC | Starts blinking if transmit mode got activated at least once, on continous on if transmit mode got activated at least 5 times
+BC | Starts blinking if transmit mode got activated at least once, on continous if transmit mode got activated at least 5 times

 ## Threshold